AntonNovikov/AntonNovikov/README.md

 - 👋 Hi, I’m Anton Novikov
 - 👀 I’m interested in ...
-JS
+Html, Css, JS, English , SQL.
 - 🌱 I’m currently learning ...JS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...